The Rule-Making Process

 Once new rules or changes to existing rules are approved by the Commission, the proposed rules are filed for review with JCARR, the Legislative Service Commission (LSC), and the Secretary of State pursuant to RC 111.15.
-Proposed rules which have been electronically filed by the PUCO may be available for public access at the Register of Ohio website.
+Proposed rules which have been electronically filed by the PUCO are generally available for public access at the Register of Ohio website.

 Click on this link for an index of PDF files of new, amended, or rescinded rules which have been filed by the PUCO or Ohio Power Siting Board.

-3. the rules do not conflict with the intent of the legislature in enacting the statute under which the rule is proposed; and,
+3. The rules do not conflict with the intent of the legislature in enacting the statute under which the rule is proposed.

 The effective date of a rule is determined by two different factors:

-1. the date on which the rule leaves JCARR jurisdiction (which lasts 65 days from the date of original filing or 29 days from the date of refiling) and
+1. the date on which the rule leaves JCARR jurisdiction (which generally lasts 65 days from the date of original filing or 30 days from the date of refiling) and

 2. the date on which the agency files the rule in final form with JCARR, LSC and the Secretary Of State.